nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/maintenance/nuxeo-admin-console.md

 The `Elasticsearch Reindex` menu lets you reindex documents with Elasticsearch or OpenSearch.
 You can reindex documents:
 - Individually
-- From a folder: all documents in that folder and below will be reindexed
+- From a folder: all documents in that folder and below are reindexed
 - From a [NXQL query]({{page page='NXQL'}})

-When using the `Folder` and `NXQL Query` options, the admin console will warn you about the consequences and the expected duration of this action.
+When using the `Folder` and `NXQL Query` options, the admin console warns you about the consequences and the expected duration of this action.

 ![]({{file name='admin-console-reindex.png'}} ?border=true)

 ### Monitoring an Action

 Any action triggered through the admin console uses the [bulk action framework]({{page page='bulk-action-framework'}}), making them highly scalable.
-Once an action is triggered, a confirmation will be provided with a bulk action command id.
+Once an action is triggered, a confirmation is provided with a bulk action command id.

 ![]({{file name='admin-console-action-launched.png'}} ?border=true)